Want to know how to make a reading habit?

 It doesn’t happen.

-Their bad influence will affect your life in so many ways — more than than you can imagine.
+Their lousy influence will affect your life in so many ways — more than you can imagine.

 Make a list of your top friends with who you spend most of your time.

 If not, put a cross mark near their name.

 And if yes, put a tick mark near their name.